ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 # HPC_conda_PoPS
 This repo provides YAML for conda to run PoPS along with sample batch script and some explanation.
+The PoPS version is 2.0.1.

 Use the pops_env.yml to set up a conda env that has the PoPS dependencies.